seanpmaxwell/model-initializer/README.md

 MI.test.color('...') // returns boolean;
 ```

-### checkObj Function
+### test.obj() Function
-- Creating validator functions for object properties can get a little tedious, that's why is decided to include the `checkObj` function in addition to `init`. `checkObj` works very similar to `isValid` and just like `init` you pass it a generic along with an array of properties but the `default:` prop is not required since we're only dealing with type-validation and not setting any values.
-The quick start above contains an example of `checkObj` in action.
-I've found that the `checkObj` very useful even outside of my database models.
-I use it for validation on the back-end in my routing layer as well for checking incoming API data.
+- Creating validator functions for object properties can get a little tedious, that's why is decided to include the `test.obj()` function in addition to `init`. `obj()` works very similar to `isValid` and just like `init` you pass it a generic along with an array of properties but the `default:` prop is not required since we're only dealing with type-validation and not setting any values.
+The quick start above contains an example of `obj()` in action.
+I've found that the `obj()` very useful even outside of my database models.
+I use it for validation on the back-end in my routing layer for checking incoming API objects not attached to db-models.

 ### Setting your own time/clone functions
 - If you want to forgo using `new Date()` and `structuredClone()`, then you will need to pass your own `cloneDeep`, `validateTime`, `toDate` functions to init: